TheComputeGuy/TheComputeGuy.github.io/content/about.md

 ---
 title: "About me"
 menu: "main"
 description: "About me - Shubham Pharande.
-An engineer dabbling in computers, living the minimalist life"
+An engineer dabbling in computers"
 ---

 Hello there!
 I am Shubham, an electrical engineer who loves machines and minimalism.
 I am fascinated by computers, right from the electrons flowing down in the circuitry, up to the complex ML models/$fad_of_the_day running way up, on top of the stack.